harry0316/ClearBite/README.md

 ## Future Implementations

-expand to smartPhone using ReactNative or using PWA (Progressive Web App) to make the app look like a mobile app.
+Expand to smartPhone using ReactNative or using PWA (Progressive Web App) to make the app look like a mobile app.
 Apply the Barcode reader function